-A CDC study found that, among all groups, annual HIV diagnoses between 2001 and 2011 increased the most among 13-to-24-year-old boys and men who have sex with men.
+A 2014 CDC study found that among all groups, annual HIV diagnoses between 2001 and 2011 increased the most among 13- to 24-year-old boys and men who have sex with men.
 Previous CDC studies also found a 22 percent increase in new annual HIV infections between 2008 and 2010 among the same group, and youth ages 13 to 24 accounted for more than one in four new HIV infections in the US in 2010.

 For advocates, part of tackling this alarming trend is dismantling the stigma attached to HIV.

-Part of breaking down the stigma is undoing anti-gay attitudes attached to the disease, which came about because HIV is more common among gay and bisexual communities.
+Part of that is undoing anti-gay attitudes attached to the disease, which came about because HIV is more common among gay and bisexual communities.
 These attitudes can make it more difficult for gay and bisexual men with the disease to get proper care.
-A previous review of the research from the National Center of HIV found gay and bisexual men can delay getting treatment because they’re uncomfortable with their sexuality and are cautious of exposing themselves to any potential discrimination from health-care providers.
+A 2011 review of the research from the National Center of HIV found gay and bisexual men can delay getting treatment because they’re uncomfortable with their sexuality and are cautious of exposing themselves to any potential discrimination from health care providers.